schneider128k/machine_learning_course/homework/hw3.md

 ## Problem 4

 Build an activation model that takes as input an image and produces as output the activation of the last conv layer of the model obtained in Problem 2.
-Using this activation model obtain the activations for the validation images.
-Apply t-SNE visualization to see how the convnet separates cats from dogs.
+Using this activation model obtain the corresponding activations for the validation images.
+Apply t-SNE visualization to these activations to see how well the convnet separates cats from dogs.